What does a blood pressure medication have to do with opiate withdrawal?

 Clonidine for Opiate Withdrawal

-Opiates, or opioids, are a powerfully addictive class of drugs that includes heroin and prescription painkillers like Percocet.
+Opioids are a powerfully addictive class of drugs that includes heroin and prescription painkillers like Percocet.
 Heroin users often start by abusing prescription opioids (around 75 percent said they abused scripts first).
-The addictive power of opioids can turn a prescription for an injury into a heroin addiction.
+The addictive power of opioids can turn a prescription for an injury into heroin addiction.
 When prescriptions run out or become too difficult to obtain illegally, people struggling with opioid addiction may turn to heroin.

 Opioid withdrawal symptoms can be painful, uncomfortable, and come with intense cravings.
 When cravings strike, it may trigger an impulse to alleviate the uncomfortable withdrawal symptoms as quickly as possible.
 Because of this, it’s difficult to get through withdrawal symptoms without using on your own.